 The Hospital has achieved a number of major awards:

-The Eat Safe Award for Excellence in Food Hygiene.
+Eat Safe Award for Excellence in Food Hygiene.

-The Health Facilities Scotland's, Innovations Award and "The Paul Taylor" overall winner award.
+Health Facilities Scotland's, Innovations Award and "The Paul Taylor" overall winner award.

-The Investing in Volunteers (IiV) quality mark.
+Investing in Volunteers (IiV).